 - Laboratory tests (including lead toxicity screening- Lead Screening is a requirement for all Medicaid eligible children at 12 and 24 months or between the ages of 36 and 72 months if not previously tested)

 - Health Education (anticipatory guidance including child development, healthy lifestyles, and accident and disease prevention)

 When a screening examination indicates the need for further evaluation of an individual’s health, diagnostic services must be provided.
 Necessary referrals should be made without delay and there should be follow-up to ensure the enrollee receives a complete diagnostic evaluation.

 Necessary health care services must be made available for treatment of all physical and mental illnesses or conditions discovered by any screening and diagnostic procedures.

-If the screening provider is not licensed or equipped to render the necessary treatment or further diagnosis, the provider shall refer the individual to an appropriate practitioner or facility or to Healthy Communities (303-602-6770) for assistance in finding a provider.
+If the screening provider is not licensed or equipped to render the necessary treatment or further diagnosis, the provider shall refer the individual to an appropriate practitioner or facility.

 Periodicity schedules for periodic screening, vision, and hearing services must be provided at intervals that meet reasonable standards of medical practice.
-Colorado uses a nationally recognized pediatric periodicity schedule (i.e., Bright Futures).
+Colorado uses the nationally recognized Bright Futures Recommendations for Preventive Pediatric Health Care periodicity schedule.

 “Medical Necessity for EPSDT services” is defined as:

-- A service that is found to be equally e ective treatment among other less conservative or more costly treatment options.
+- A service that is found to be equally effective treatment among other less conservative or more costly treatment options.

 - Meets one of the following criteria: